MaxPettit/RTOS_Final_Project_Max_Pettit/README.md

 # RTOS Final Project Max Pettit

+Week 5: Updated task diagram.
+Included a screenshot of Segger view of project.
+Game is nearly finished, just need add configurability so it takes in input for config parameters.

 Week 4: Unit test files are part of project code and also included separately.
 Code in zip format.
 Game should be playable though not finished.
 All risks resolved or accepted.

 Week 3: Code also as sls file, these files are supposedly easy to updload to simplicity studio but I'll do zip's from now on.